-Provides full access to the MAX.
-It is the super-user profile that enables you to configure your system, dial remote locations, reset the unit, and upgrade system software.

-Whoever knows the password for the Full Access profile can perform any operation on the MAX.
-The default Full Access password is Ascend.
-To maintain security, you should change the Full Access password from its default value.
+The Full Access Security profile provides full access to the MAX unit.
+It is the "superuser" profile that enables you to configure your system, dial remote locations, reset the unit, and upgrade system software.
+A user who knows the password for the Full Access profile can perform any operation on the MAX.
+The default Full Access password is "Ascend".
+You should change the Full Access password as soon as possible.
 For details, see "Changing the Full Access password" on page 1-3.